oddlama/agenix-rekey/README.md

 a host-specific key.

-This secret will automatically be rekeyed for hosts that use it, and the resulting host-specific .age file will be set as actual `file` attribute.
+This secret will automatically be rekeyed for hosts that use it, and the resulting host-specific .age file will be set as an actual `file` attribute.
 So naturally this is mutually exclusive with specifying `file` directly.

 If you want to avoid having a `secrets.nix` file and only use rekeyed secrets,